Esri/offline-editor-js/tiles/ISSUES.md

 - [x] test iPad/iPhone **DONE**, it works!

 - [ ] unit testing
+- [ ] update README.md
 - [ ] better tile estimation and limits
+- [ ] keep on downloading tiles even if one of them fails

 - [ ] allow naming caches?
 - [ ] more general proxy.php